-- There were no rating actions among Taiwan structured finance ratings in 2023. - Among the 95 ratings assigned since the start of 2003, there have been five defaults, making the overall lifetime default rate 5.3%. - The lifetime upgrade rate is 47.4%, and the lifetime downgrade rate is 11.6%.
+- There were no rating actions among Taiwan structured finance ratings in 2024. - Among the 95 ratings assigned since the start of 2003, there have been five defaults, making the overall lifetime default rate 5.3%. - The lifetime upgrade rate is 47.4%, and the lifetime downgrade rate is 11.6%.

-The credit quality of structured finance securities rated by Taiwan Ratings Corp. remained stable in 2023, given there were no rating actions across the four tranches from two deals with outstanding ratings at the start of the year.
+The credit quality of structured finance securities rated by Taiwan Ratings Corp. remained stable in 2024 as there were no rating actions among the two tranches from one deal with outstanding ratings at the start of the year.

-This S&P Global Ratings Credit Research & Insights study documents default and transition rates for structured finance securities--also referred to as securitization notes or tranches--rated by Taiwan Ratings Corp.
+This S&P Global Ratings Credit Research & Insights study documents default and transition rates for structured finance securities-also referred to as securitization notes or tranches-rated by Taiwan Ratings Corp.
 The study covers 95 long-term ratings from 32 Taiwan-originated structured finance transactions that we rated since 2003.